 An imagined fear or phobia or an actual, physical condition may cause or trigger panic attacks.
 Symptoms of a panic attack may also be exhibited physically or mentally, just like its causes.
 Physical symptoms include, but do not limit to, palpitations, sweating, visible (or otherwise) shaking, shortness of breath, chills, hot flushes, paleness, blushing, dizziness, chest pains and nausea and abdominal discomfort.
 On the other hand, obsessive thoughts, feelings of detachment from oneself, fear of death, fear of going crazy and fear of losing control are among the psychological symptoms.

 While methods are available for you to completely rid yourself of panic attacks, this article focuses primarily on coping strategies you can use to make sure you deal with a panic attack efficiently and fast the next time it strikes.
 Panic attacks can be caused by anything which makes it harder to anticipate than anxiety attacks which result from excessive worry over something.
 Panic attacks are usually short-lived but even then, since they are more random, preparedness is crucial for symptoms to be kept at bay.
 For a complete treatment of this condition, consider getting Panic Away by Joe Barry.
+Coping strategies that bring swift relief fall under two groups: diversion and relaxation.
+Diversion techniques include the displacement of your attention from your worries and from your body to the things and places outside of your body.
+One good diversion technique is counting from numbers 100 to 1.
+Counting objects you see around you (like cars, dots, stripes, etc) works too.
+You may also do these: sing a song or splash cold water on your face.

 0 comments: